-Upon University governance approval of this academic policy change, at the time of approval for a second exam deferral, the student will be notified in their petition approval notification that this is their second and final deferral exam for the course.
-Additionally, students granted a first or further deferred exam from a previous term scheduled to be written in September 2025 or later and miss that exam, would have, if granted by petition based on supporting documentation, one additional opportunity to write the exam (provided that the additional opportunity does not exceed the current policy of three deferred exam attempts).
+This change is effective September 1, 2025 for all new and in progress students.
+Students granted a first or further deferred exam from a previous term scheduled to be written in September 2025 or later and miss that exam, would have, if granted by petition based on supporting documentation, one additional opportunity to write the exam (provided that the additional opportunity does not exceed the current policy of three deferred exam attempts).